Monday, April 6, 2020

 I had some actual work to do today, so I'm a little late to the party.
-I did a little Mets reading at lunch and I've been stewing on one piece of it ever since: Joel Sherman's latest contribution to the tried and true "you Mets fans will regret trading this prospect" genre that have been feeding tedious stories in NY newspapers for decades.
+I did a little Mets reading at lunch, and I've been stewing on one piece of it ever since: Joel Sherman's latest contribution to the tried and true "you Mets fans will regret trading this prospect" genre that has been feeding tedious stories in NY newspapers for decades.

 The language is always the same, too.
-The article linked above even has a link to a previous Sherman article from February titled: "Mets’ nightmare Jarred Kelenic scenario is becoming reality."
-Not going go bother to link to that one.
+The article linked above even links to a previous Sherman article from February titled: "Mets’ nightmare Jarred Kelenic scenario is becoming reality."
+Not going to bother to link to that one.
 It's always about nightmares and being haunted by the one that got away.

-And finally for the Stroman deal, it was actually a solid baseball trade that I could defend, Kind of difficult to anticipate a pandemic cancelling a baseball season a year off.
+And finally, for the Stroman deal, it was actually a solid baseball trade that I could defend.
+Kind of difficult to anticipate a pandemic canceling a baseball season a year off.